lee-hodg/fpghost.github.io/_posts/2020-09-05-backprop-code.md

 # Initializing parameters

 We will implement a deep NN with $L$ layers.
 This function will take an array specifying how many nodes in each layer of our NN, e.g. `[5,4,3]` would mean the input layer has 5 nodes, the hidden layer has 4 nodes and the output layer has 3 nodes.
+It will randomly initialize the weights and biases matrices that we will need for such a NN and return them in a parameters dictionary.

 ```python